htet75/Unix-Shell/REPORT.md

 (`&`).
 The arguments from the command are also put inside the array.
 For pipes, we process the argParser as a linked list so the we can break down the commands into individual processes.
 Based on the number of pipe symbol, we first fork one child process for each command.
-The piping commands can be executed dynamically with the for loop.
+The piping commands are executed dynamically with the for loop.
 Inside the loop the first child process will connect the output of the first command to the input of the second command.
 The second child process will connect the input of second command to output of the first command and the output of second command to the input of third command.
 Lastly, the third child will connect the input of the last command to the output of the second command.
 This allows us to dynamically increase the number of pipe commands as we demands.
-The function `executePipeChain` uses the for loop and if statement to identify the child and run the appropriate command with `executeParser`.
+The function `executePipeChain` uses the `for loop` and `if statement` to identify the child and run the appropriate command with `executeParser`.
 The function `makePipe` is used for two commands pipelining.
 For output redirection (`>`) and appending (`>>`), we detect if the command line uses output redirection while parsing the arguments and use booleans `redirect` and `isOutputAppend` to mark respectively whether or not we need to redirect the output and if we append to the file.
 We recorded the file location of the redirection inside the `redirectFile` string.

-For errors, we decided to ...
+In order to implement the background jobs, we first go through input and check if there exists the symbol (`&`).
+If it does, we then checks if the symbol is the last input of the respective command.
+We then use `waitpid` function with option flag `WNOHANG` on the respective child process.

+For error management, aside from library function failures, we ensures to initiate and free the three data structures anywhere that is necessary throughout the program.
+The first thing we check from the input to our program is whether the input is pipe or not, using `scanArgs` function.
+After checking for existance of multiple commands inside the input, we check whether each command is valid using `makeArgs` function where the commands are broken up into token and each individual tokens are checked for valid command, arguments and optional flags.
+We then proceed to execute the commands.
+During the executions of the commands, we carefully check if the child process is needed or not and if they are needed, we check if they are forked and closed successfully.
+In order to simplify potential errors, we put the execution of the command inside a function and implementated a loop.
+During the process of piping, we also ensure to close all the unnecessary file descriptor at every instance.
+After the child processes have finished executing the commands, we also checked the child processes exit properly by catching errors.

 ## Testing
 To verify the correctness of our program, we compared the output of our